 These insights allow businesses to understand customer behaviour, improve strategies and campaigns across channels, allocate budgets more effectively, and focus efforts on those that contribute to more conversions.

-How to Measure Marketing ROI (step-by-step Process)
+How to Measure Marketing ROI: A Step-by-Step Framework

 To measure marketing ROI, a business needs to follow a well-structured approach that connects marketing activities with real business outcomes.